 Gear for Rock Climbers vs. Gear for Boulderers

 Given that rock climbing and bouldering are performed in such different manners, it’s no surprise that they require different climbing gear needs.
 Rock climbers need significantly more climbing gear than boulderers.

-Aside from the chalk and climbing shoes that any type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device ( made up of an ATC and Carabiner) and lastly, a helmet.
+Aside from the chalk and climbing shoes that any form/ type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device ( made up of an ATC and Carabiner) and lastly, a helmet.
 On the other hand, all you need to boulder is a crashpad and some trustworthy friends to spot you.

 Lastly, when it comes to attire and clothing for climbing, boulderers and climbers both see the value of comfortable climbing tops and climbing pants that are breathable and stretchable to maximise climbing performance.
 The last thing you want is a pair of pants that is stiff and difficult for you to do a full sit in move.